 Welcome to Northside Health and Physical Education

-Health and Physical Education are an integral part of the overall education of all students in Northside Independent School District.
-The primary goal is to motivate students to pursue and continue healthy and active lifestyles that can be carried on throughout their lifetime.
-Health and Physical Education teachers in elementary, middle, and high school utilize goals and objectives that are based on the Texas Essential Knowledge and Skills (TEKS) as well as National standards.
+Health and Physical Education is an integral part of the overall education of all students in the Northside Independent School District.
+The primary goal of physical education is to motivate students to pursue and continue active lifestyles by developing motor skills necessary to perform a variety of physical activities.
+It is also essential that students develop knowledge, understanding and positive attitudes about human movement.
 Northside offers quality health and physical education programs that provide learning opportunities that are meaningful, motivational, and challenging to the students.